 Narcissists surround themselves with people who will provide the constant, over-the-top praise needed to confirm their superior status on an ongoing basis.
 They also prefer the company of people who they can manipulate and control, emotionally and physically.

-Because they lack empathy for others, they will often manipulate and abuse others without any sense of shame or wrongdoing.
-Their belief that they are superior gives them, in their minds, license to treat others however they like.
+Because they lack empathy, they will often manipulate and abuse others without any sense of shame or wrongdoing.
+The belief in their superiority gives them, in their minds, license to treat others however they like.

 They can only see the world and all of life’s circumstances from one perspective: their own.
 Therefore, if something is good or bad from their point of view, they assume that judgment holds true for everyone else as well.
 If there is a disagreement in opinions, they believe their opinion to be right and the other person’s opinion to be wrong.

 In relationships, it’s all about the narcissist’s needs and accomplishments.
 Loved ones are expected to provide unconditional support in the form of praise, complying with the narcissist’s desires, and going along with their version of reality.
 When a loved one fails to meet these needs, the narcissist sees it as betrayal and responds accordingly.

 Leaving the relationship is considered the ultimate betrayal by the narcissist because it endangers their fantasy of greatness.
 Because narcissists often see the people in their lives as their possessions, and possessions as being the confirmation of their greatness, a breakup strikes at the heart of their sense of self-confidence, and they respond accordingly.